 Personally, as a professional, I find it very important to involve myself in some of type of leadership or volunteer role in which I serve the community that allows me to grow, enhance my skill set and present myself as a role model to individuals of similar age.
 I have tacked this goal by leading a small group of young professionals in Chicago, which meets to discuss a variety of contemporary issues that are relevant to our lives.
 Through my presence as a leader, I want to be able to cultivate new meaningful relationships and trustworthy friendships.
 Prior to becoming a leader, I also participated in this group, and I gained strong takeaway value, which motivated me to pursue the next step in leadership development.

-Lake Forest College - BA, Education and History
+Undergraduate Degree: Lake Forest College - Bachelor in Arts, Education and History

 College Level American History